 Another tip is that before you buy your rig, you ought to know / have an idea of which wheel and pedals you will be selecting, as ensure that you match them with a sim rig of similar quality.

-Upshift's selection of Sim Rigs are all high quality sim rigs that are compatible with a wide range of wheels from the likes of Fanatec, Logitech, Simucube, Thrustmaster and more, so one of our Sim Racing Experts can advise you on the best rig to go with your wheel and pedals.
+Upshift's sim rigs are all high quality sim rigs that are compatible with a wide range of wheels from the likes of Fanatec, Simagic, Moza, Logitech, Asetek, Thrustmaster and more, so one of our Sim Racing Experts can advise you on the best rig to go with your wheel and pedals.

-Stronger rigs will be required for small DD wheels like the Fanatec CSL DD and Logitech Pro Racing Wheel that have heavy and powerful motors, such as the our R-PRO Black Edition sim rig (pictured below) or the aforementioned Trak Racer TR8 PRO.
+Stronger rigs will be required for small DD wheels like the Fanatec CSL DD, Moza R5/R9 and Simagic Alpha Mini, that are quite heavy and have powerful motors - our R-PRO Black Edition sim rig (pictured below) is perfectly suited for these leading Direct Drive wheelbases:

-The Trak Racer TR160 and our R-PRO Black Edition Sim Rig are both examples of aluminium profile sim rigs, where the rigs is constructed from (you guessed it) aluminium profiles, often referred to as alu profile rigs or 8020 rigs.
+The R-PRO Black Edition Sim Rig and R-MAX Black Edition Sim Rig are both examples of aluminium profile sim rigs, where the rigs is constructed from (you guessed it) aluminium profiles, often referred to as alu profile rigs or sometimes referred to as 8020 rigs.

 Aluminium profile rigs offer high levels of rigidity and strength, so they are able to withstand the forces from powerful Direct Drive wheels with minimal/zero flex.
 The key components like wheel mounts and pedal decks are heavily engineered and reinforced for maximum strength, meaning you can really stomp on your high-end pedals with confidence and crank up the torque in your wheelbase to as high as your heart's content!